wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

     ```
     Now you can try out the REST API.

-2. Click **Try it** As a result, a test view opens on the right of the page.
+2. Click **Try it**.
+As a result, a test view opens on the right of the page.

 3. In the test view, expand the **GET** resource.